glacuesta-gcash/fuse-cfc/readme.md

 - Multirow vars
 - :col specification in commands
 X Asynchronous threads for combining read and write ops
-- Include tab duplication in batch update calls; reserve coloring the tabs to the end
 - Automatic determination of when to flush (when switching between read and write ops)

 ---